ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 Switch value: `i_plasma_current = 3` [^5]

-The simple cyclindrical case is assumed so:
+The simple cylindrical case is assumed so:

 $$
 f_q = 1